 Get better hydration with Smart Electrolytes™.
 Equiwinner does that!

-Equiwinner does not work around the problem, but goes straight to the cause.
+Equiwinner does not work around the problem but goes straight to the cause.
 Equiwinner is a patented, non-transdermal patch which serves as a natural electrolyte-balancing system.
 These electrolyte balancing patches are safe, effective and easy to use.
-The simple 10-day treatment costs less than continuously trying to treat or manage symptoms.
+The simple ten-day treatment costs less than continuously trying to treat or manage symptoms.
 One single treatment can be effective for up to one full year, when used as directed.
 The patches contain only natural balanced electrolytes, and nothing goes into the body of the horse.
 The horse’s body recognizes the electrolytes in the patches and responds to them.
 There are no side effects.

 Hydration in winter: Drinking water temperatures can affect consumption of water during cold weather because horses often do not like to drink colder water.
 In addition, horses with sensitive teeth, especially the older ones, may refuse to drink cold water.
-So, although Equiwinner is a systemic solution to hydration, there may always be other factors that can cause hydration problems.
+So, although Equiwinner is a systemic solution to horse dehydration, there may always be other factors that can cause hydration problems.
 Be sure to watch each horse’s water consumption to determine if you need to take the chill off the water you provide.
 It is commonly thought that the best water temperature for horses is from 45 to 65 degrees.

-How quickly can Equiwinner improve a 50 mile endurance ride?
+How quickly can Equiwinner improve a 50-mile endurance ride?

 More drinking success stories:

 "We were having problems with dehydration during long distance transport.
 This would cause serious performance issues.
 These patches work, period!
 Since using the patches, we have seen drastic improvement."